anne-gcd/MTG-Link/README.md

 #### How to generate the input GFA file ?

-In the simplest case, when the target sequences to be assembled can be defined each by 2 coordinates on a sequence from the reference genome, you can generate the GFA file from a bed file, with the following command:
+In the simplest case, when the target sequences to be assembled can be defined each by two coordinates on a sequence from the reference genome, you can generate the GFA file from a BED file, with the following command:

 ```
-./utils/bed2gfa.py -bed target_sequence_coordinates.bed -fa reference_genome.fasta -out .
+./utils/bed2gfa.py -bed targetSequenceCoordinates.bed -fa referenceGenome.fasta -out .
-# the output file will be named target_sequence_coordinates.gfa
+## the output file will be named 'referenceGenome_gaps_noMin-noMax_contigs_noMinFlank.gfa'
 ```

-In [other local assembly use cases](./docs/README.md), such as intra-scaffold and inter-scaffold gap-fillings or the reconstruction of the alternative allele of large insertion variants, the input GFA can be generated from other file types (bed, fasta, vcf), using [scripts](./utils/README.md) in the `utils/` directory.
+In [other local assembly use cases](./docs/README.md), such as intra-scaffold and inter-scaffold gap-fillings or the reconstruction of the alternative allele of large insertion variants, the input GFA can be generated from other file types (BED, FASTA, VCF), using [scripts](./utils/README.md) in the `utils/` directory.

 ### 1) Build LRez barcode index

-Prior to running MTG-Link, the LRez barcode index of the linked reads FASTQ file has to be built.
-This can be done with one of the following command:
+Prior to running MTG-Link, the LRez barcode index of the linked-reads FASTQ file has to be built.
+This can be done with the following command:
 ```
 LRez index fastq -f readsFile.fastq.gz -o barcodeIndex.bci -g
 ```

-* `readsFile.fastq.gz`: Linked reads file (must be gzipped).
+* `readsFile.fastq.gz`: Linked-reads file (must be gzipped).
 Warning: the barcode sequence must be in the header (BX:Z tag)
 * `barcodeIndex.bci`: output file where the LRez barcode index will be stored

 ### 2) Run MTG-Link